• Menu

 Descendents of the first horses to reach the Great Plains are still running wild at Little Book Cliffs Wild Horse Range.
 Their ancestors are thought to have escaped from a forlorn expedition to find the mythical Seven Cities of Cibola, by Spanish explorer and conquistador Hernando Coronado somewhere in Kansas in 1542.

-You can get a glimpse of present day free, wild horses at Little Book Cliffs Wild Horse Range near Grand Junction, one of only three wild horse havens in the United States.
-The 1971 Wild and Free Roaming Horse and Burro Act called for the creation of these havens through administration by the Bureau of Land Management and the United States Forest Service.
+You can get a glimpse of present-day free, wild horses at the Little Book Cliffs Wild Horse Range near Grand Junction, one of only a several wild horse havens in the United States.
+The 1971 Wild and Free-Roaming Horse and Burro Act called for the creation of these havens through administration by the Bureau of Land Management and the United States Forest Service.

 Activities